When to start weaning your babyMarch 23, 2017

 What if your baby isn’t ready to wean?

-Although you should not start to wean your baby onto solids until they are six months old, there is no need to panic if your baby isn’t ready to try solids straight away.
+Although you should not start weaning your baby onto solids until they are six months old, there is no need to panic if your baby isn’t ready to try solids straight away.

 In fact, if they are not ready for solids you will often notice that they push their food back out with their tongue, so they get more round their face than they do in their mouths.